-Collaboration with artist Vanessa Compton
+Collaboration with Vanessa Compton

 Brothers in Arms and Big Sky Country, ©2018, diptych watercolor and printed paper collage on Rives paper, 11 x 15 each and framed separately.
 In this work, I painted several watercolor backgrounds, and Vanessa created the theme and narrative with cut-paper collage.
 Big Sky Country (on the right) is available from Krinshaw Studios.